compono/idibu-api/webservices/webhook-management/webhook-management-webservice.md

 <subscription>
   <url>[string:url]</url> <!-- URL to which the data will be sent whenever the event(s) occur(s); uniquely identifies the webhook -->
   <types>[string]</types> <!-- comma-separated list of event types; see "Available webhook types" below -->
   <secret>[string]</secret> <!-- optional; will be used to sign the webhook HTTP request body using HMAC-SHA256 algorithm with the bytes of the provided 'secret' as a key.
-The resulting hash is put in the 'Authorization' header of the webhook HTTP request. -->
+The resulting hash is put in the 'authorization' header of the webhook HTTP request. -->
 </subscription>
 ```